-Do I Want to Be a Curriculum Designer?
+Should I Become a Curriculum Designer?

 Positions in curriculum design often require a mix of experience and specialized education.
-Teaching is often a jumping-off point for prospective curriculum designers, so many people will want to begin their careers with bachelor's degrees or master's degrees and teaching experience.
+Teaching is often a jumping-off point for prospective curriculum designers so most people want to begin their careers with bachelor's degrees or master's degrees and teaching experience.
 However, teaching experience may be most relevant for individuals wanting to work in K-12 education.
 Positions at private companies that provide curriculum materials for specialized areas may value extensive subject matter knowledge, technology skills and technical writing skills more than teaching experience.
 The following table represents common requirements for curriculum designers.

 |Degree Level||Bachelor's degree; master's degree may be preferred|